Kentico/xperience-by-kentico-lucene/docs/Managing-Indexes.md

 # Managing Indexes

+This section is relevant for `Kentico.Xperience.Lucene.Admin` NuGet package.

 To manage a search index in the Xperience administration, navigate to the Search application on the dashboard.

 ![Administration dashboard highlight the Search application](/images/xperience-administration-dashboard.jpg)